Skip to product information

 Tax included.
 Shipping calculated at checkout.

-Asmat people, mid.
-20th century, Irian Jaya, New Guinea, Indonesia
+Asmat People, Mid-20th Century, Irian Jaya, New Guinea, Indonesia

-Garment are in good condition.
+Excellent condition.
 Age-related wear and signs of use.
 Imperfections and loose strings.
 Frayed feathers.
 Lovely patina.
 Stains.
 Faded colors.
 Size approx. 52,0cm x 42,0cm.

-Provenance: Dutch private collection.
-According to information, originally from the collections of a closed ethnographic museum & foundation in the Netherlands.
+Provenance: From a Dutch private collection; reportedly originally from the holdings of a now-closed ethnographic museum and foundation in the Netherlands.

 For a similar example see: